ChorusOne/solana-mev/README.md

  * **No mempool.** Solana-MEV does not buffer transactions.
 It inserts its own transactions in between user transactions, but it does not change the way in which user transactions are processed.
-This also means that Solana-MEV has virtually zero latency impact.
-(In contrast to Jito, which introduces several additional network hops in the transaction processing path.)
+This also means that Solana-MEV has virtually zero latency impact compared to Jito, which introduces several additional network hops in the transaction processing path.
  * **No transaction reordering.** Solana-MEV processes transactions in the same order as upstream Solana.
 It does not buffer transactions, so it has no way to reorder; it only inserts its own transactions in between user